takemil8088/MICB-475-Project-2/README.md

       focus on comorbidity and just control for age and sex - what does this mean?
   -hypothesis: what do we need to add to make it more complete? functional stuff or hypretension/depression alone

-### Team meeting 7 Nov 18th:
+### Discussion
-Discussion: looked at alpha diversity; found no sig.
+looked at alpha diversity; found no sig.
 Differences between the depression hypertension variables, further separated diversity (PD) with age, but still not significant differences
 (shannon) → also no difference
 Taxonomy bar plot study: Conclusion: at least within these ages & sex, no differences between the bacterial compositions